-Support for students commencing in the Bachelor of Science (Honours) 2125 degree and undertaking a research project with the Queensland Micro- and Nanotechnology Centre.
+Support for students commencing their Honours year and undertaking a research project with the Queensland Micro- and Nanotechnology Centre.

 Maximum value is $6,000 payable in instalments.

 Apply by: 4 pm Tuesday 6 April 2021

 - be commencing full-time study in Trimester 1 2021 in one of the following degrees:

 - Honours year of the Bachelor of Science Advanced (Honours) 1330

 - be undertaking an eligible research topic within the Queensland Micro- and Nanotechnology Centre (listed on the “Award details” tab)